 Fruit propagating material: no equivalence

-Defra are responsible for contacting member states to negotiate bilateral agreements for fruit propagating material.
+The Department for Environment, Food and Rural Affairs (Defra) is responsible for contacting member states to negotiate bilateral agreements for fruit propagating material.
 The EU will not accept UK-certified material.

 Seed potatoes: no equivalence